MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/simulate-throttling-microsoft-365.md

 Typically, testing [throttling](../concepts/what-is-throttling.md) is hard because it occurs rarely, when Microsoft 365 servers are under heavy load.
 Using the Dev Proxy, you can simulate throttling responses, and check if your application handles it correctly.

-To simulate throttling on Microsoft 365 APIs use the [GraphRandomErrorPlugin](../technical-reference/graphrandomerrorplugin.md) and the [RetryAfterPlugin](../technical-reference/retryafterplugin.md).
+To simulate throttling on Microsoft 365 APIs, use the [GraphRandomErrorPlugin](../technical-reference/graphrandomerrorplugin.md) and the [RetryAfterPlugin](../technical-reference/retryafterplugin.md).
 The `GraphRandomErrorPlugin` returns throttling responses for Microsoft 365 APIs.
 The `RetryAfterPlugin` verifies that your app backs-off as instructed by the API.

 To start, enable the `GraphRandomErrorPlugin` and `RetryAfterPlugin` in your Dev Proxy configuration file.